C-firefly/Telegram-Backup-System/README.md

 Install Termux from a trusted source such as F-Droid or the official Termux project.

-Do not use an outdated Termux version if possible.
+«⚠️ Avoid using an outdated Termux version if possible.»

 ---

-2. Update packages
+2. Update Packages

 Open Termux and run: